kunimotokomatsu/AHWP_related_functions/README.md

 	We also assume a liniear polarization as a incident radiation
 	Any reflections are ignored in this function
 	This function directly calculates amplitudes and phases of 4th harmonics from elements of Mueller matrix
-	I DO NOT CHECK WEITHER THIS FUNCTION WORK CORRECT OR NOT
+	I DO NOT CHECK WHETHER THIS FUNCTION WORK CORRECT OR NOT

 <details><summary>Input and Return</summary>